Unless they are married to their children’s mothers, men must act to establish legal father-child relationship and access their parental rights.

 Voluntarily acknowledging paternity

 In situations when men are not automatically presumed the fathers of their children, they may choose to voluntarily acknowledge the relationship through an administrative process.
-The acknowledgement of paternity, or AOP, is a form that must be completed and signed by both parents and submitted to the Texas Vital Statistics Unit.
+The acknowledgment of paternity, or AOP, is a form that must be completed and signed by both parents and submitted to the Texas Vital Statistics Unit.
 Once on file, this form is considered a legal finding of paternity.
 Completing this process grants men their parental rights, as well as their parental duties.

 Establishment by court order

 Sometimes, couples may not be certain who the father of a child is or disagree regarding a child’s parentage.
 In these types of circumstances, it may not be possible or advisable for them to voluntarily acknowledge paternity.
 Therefore, the parents may seek assistance from the court.
-Seeking court ordered paternity may be initiated by opening a child support case with the Texas attorney general’s office or with help from a private legal representative.
+Seeking court-ordered paternity may be initiated by opening a child support case with the Texas attorney general’s office or with help from a private legal representative.

 To help make parentage determinations, family law courts in Texas may order those involved to undergo genetic testing.
 This testing analyzes a child’s genetic markers, helping identify whether a man is likely to be the child’s father.